bjhammack/predict-at-bat-outcome/README.md

 ### Evaluation
 It is immediately apparent that there is some fundamental flaw with this iteration and only a little more digging reveals the truth.
 For almost every row of data, train, dev, or test, the model predicted `field_out`.
 Unsurprisingly, this gave the model ~0.66 accuracy for each dataset, since field outs make up two thirds of the data.

 While there are other obvious areas to improve the model, it seems data distribution is by far the most pressing issue, as it will measurably impact every future model if not dealt with first.
-It also eschews the need to continue evaluating this model by other means (precision, recall, etc.), because there is not point overwhelming the second iteration with "to-do's".
+It also eschews the need to continue evaluating this model by other means (precision, recall, etc.), because there is no point overwhelming the second iteration with "to-do's".

 The one benefit of this result is it begins to elucidate the target goal.
 Since there is no data evaluated by other means (eg. how well a heuristic model performs or how well a human can perform the task), this project lacks a "true" target goal of performance.
 At least now it is clear that one of the worst possible models will be correct 2 out of 3 times.